Kitchen Cabinet Makeover -One Room Challenge Week Five: The cabinets are finished and look amazing painted white with antique brass knobs.

 My husband suggested having them professionally painted.
 I’m all for DIY and tried to do a lot of it with this kitchen makeover.
 I wasn’t keen on painting my own kitchen cabinets for fear of the quality of the paint adherence and any drip marks and paint build up in all the corners and ridges.
 My husband had a friend who used Smith Sprayers and recommended them to us.
 I wasn’t too sure, but thought we should meet with them for a quote.

 As soon as Cindy arrived in my home for the quote I liked her.
 She was friendly, courteous, and really knowledgable.
 She explained to me that they would apply two paper-thin coats of primer to everything, and then 4-6 more coats of paint on the bases of the cabinets.
 The doors and drawer fronts would be removed and sprayed in the shop for a perfect finish.
 She said that the paint she used would not chip, and in fact should easily look great for 10 years of normal wear and tear.
-She also said that she stands behind her work, and would visit a month after installation to ensure I was happy, and would be available in the future for touch ups if there were any problems.
-I was sold.

 For a fraction of the price of replacing them, Smith sprayers did a beautiful job painting my kitchen cupboards.
 Cindy worked with me to pick out the perfect colour to complement the existing wall colour and new tile.
 I really appreciated her artist’s eye when it came time to choosing colours.

 Visits 1 – 4